IDRnD/VoxTube/examples/README.md

 ### Example usage

-> Note that in example script by default each audio is converted to 16 kHz sampling frequency **.wav** file when downloading
+> Note that by default in example script after downloading each audio is converted to 16 kHz sampling frequency **.wav** file and is split into 4 seconds segments.

 ```bash
 # example of downloading using one random .json file